LabCIF-Tutorials/AndroidStudioEmulator-cmdConfig/README.md

 ### Download and install the selected system-image
 Download the packages using the same API level number you selected in the step above.
-Foe example:
+For example:
 ```
 ./sdkmanager "platforms;android-30" "system-images;android-30;google_apis;x86_64" "build-tools;30.0.3"
 ```